HolyBlackCat/quasi-msys2/README.md

 * `make install _gcc _gdb` to install MSYS2 GCC and GDB.<br>
   Then you can run `make upgrade` from time to time to update the installed packages.

-* `source env/all_quiet.sh` to set up the build environment and configure the kernel.<br>
-  You need to run this in each shell you want to build from.

-  This script goes over all files in `env/*`, executing shell scripts with `source <file>` and makefiles with `make -f <file>`.

-  If you want to know more about what each file does, run them manually.
-They will print some information about what they're doing, and what parameters they have.

-  The kernel configuration is done by `env/binfmk.mk`, for that it will ask you for a `sudo` password.
-When run manually, this makefile will behave a bit more nicely, asking you for confirmation before executing each `sudo` command.
-If you don't trust the makefile, you can inspect it and run the commands manually, that shouldn't be hard.
+* `env/shell.sh` to start a sub-shell configured for cross-compiling.
+Type `exit` to return to the original shell.

+  First time you start such shell after a reboot, you might be asked for a sudo password to configure the kernel to transparently run `.exe` files.
+If you don't trust random scripts with your password, continue reading for more details.

-In a configured build environment, you can do following:
+In such a sub-shell, you can do following:

-  * Invoke `.exe` files transparently as if they were native executables, Wine will be used for that.
+  * Invoke `.exe` files transparently as if they were native executables, Wine will be used for that.<br>
+  <sub>(Actually this will work everywhere, until you reboot or manually tell the kernel to stop doing this, see below.)</sub>

   * Cross-compile to Windows using your native Clang.
 Use `win-clang` and `win-clang++` wrappers.